PeterGrace/codeowner-gen/README.md

 # codeowner-gen
 I work for a company that likes to PR review everything.

-I work for a company that has a staff with an attention to well-formatted, pretty files.
+I also work for a company that has a staff with an attention to well-formatted, pretty files.
 If a change is made to a CODEOWNERS file that would require the file to be re-columned, then the PR would show all lines changed.
 This would prompt a PR reviewer to have to either click "approve" without considering the content of the file, or actually read the entire CODEOWNERS file again.
 So, I wrote codeowner-gen with this problem in mind.

 codeowner-gen takes a well-formatted yaml file, and does a few things: